aspic2/firstDraft/README.md

 to prevent overwhelming the user.

-### How do I get set up? ###
-This project is pure python 3.
-No additional packages needed.
-It runs on the command line, but I have noticed some issues with the packages when running it in Bash vs. my IDE.
-If you run into some "module not found" errors, try scanning the project for "firstDraft." import statements and remove the "firstDraft." part. (e.g. "from firstDraft.team import Team" becomes "from team import Team").

 # Incomplete Tasks #
 Below are few things I need to build or clean up in the project.

 * ~~User interface: allow Team to pick() players from list~~
 * Fully automate tests (meaning skip the user-input stuff when testing)
 * Better error-handling for invalid user inputs
 * normalize inputs to .upper() or .lower()